Super-Protocol/docs/docs/ai-marketplace/enter-marketplace.md

 <br/>
 <br/>

 _Web3 mode_ provides the full functionality of the Super Protocol AI Marketplace.
 It requires an existing ERC-20 wallet and the MetaMask browser extension set up to access the Polygon Amoy testnet.
-Read [How to set up Web3 access](/ai-marketplace/web3-access).
+Read [How to Set Up Web3 Access](/ai-marketplace/web3-access).

 _Demo mode_ is suitable for a quick introduction to the system but imposes [functionality restrictions](/ai-marketplace/enter-marketplace#demo-mode-limitations).
 Instead of MetaMask and an ERC-20 wallet, access in the demo mode required an existing account on one of the following platforms: